30 June 2025

-Why I Feel Like a Dandelion
+Why I Admire a Weed

-Some people see a weed.
+Most people see a weed.

 I see a warrior.